-I. Neural coding of posture & behavior
+I. Neural correlates of natural behavior

 A major goal of the lab is to understand how the brain represents pose and movement of the body through space, and how elementary motions are synthesized into meaningful behavior.
 To do this we utilize 3D tracking of freely moving rodents while recording from groups of neurons during natural behavior.
 We study rodents because they are agile and are amenable to large-scale neural recordings.
 We work hard to ensure they are healthy and happy for our experiments, which produces higher quality behavioral data.
 This approach has so far produced new insights into how the cortex, the outer-most structure of the brain, encodes 3D posture of the head and body during unrestrained movement.